PeterCamilleri/games_lessons/01/README.md

 A picture of how the image origin works is shown [here](./images/demo_00_origin.png)

-**draw** - this event is sent to the window so that it can actually draw stuff on the screen.
+**HelloWorld#draw** - this event is sent to the window so that it can actually draw stuff on the screen.
 Given the coordinates calculated in the update method, the simply send the draw message to the image object in the @title variable so that it can do the work of drawing on the screen for us.
 ```ruby
 def draw
   @title.draw(@x, @y, 0)